gucu112/ConfigurationHelper/README.md

 - No third-party dependencies, only `System.Configuration` reference is used,
 - Replaces default `ConfigurationManager` static class,
-- Extends `KeyValueConfigurationCollection` in order to get casted values expanded by environment variables,
+- Extends `KeyValueConfigurationCollection` in order to get casted values (including enums) expanded by environment variables,
 - Standard `AppSettings` and `ConnectionStrings` properties available with extended behavior,
 - Possibility to use additional section `<dataSettings>` implemented as `AppSettingsSection` class,
 - Adds brand new `<appData>` section implemented as `AppDataSecion` which can store `List`s and `Dictionary`ies,